All I Really Want to Do (album)

-All I Really Want to Do is the debut solo studio album by American singer-actress Cher and was released on August 16, 1965, by Imperial Records.
+All I Really Want to Do is the debut solo studio album by the American singer-actress Cher and was released on August 16, 1965, by Imperial Records.
 The album was produced for Cher by her then husband and singing partner, Sonny Bono, with contributions from arranger Harold Battiste.
 The album is by-and-large a collection of cover versions but does contain three songs written by Bono.
 In 1992, All I Really Want to Do and Cher's follow-up solo album, The Sonny Side of Chér, were reissued on one CD by EMI Records.
-Later, in 1995, EMI released a collection titled The Originals, which included All I Really Want to Do, The Sonny Side of Chér, and Cher's third solo album, Cher.
+Later, in 1995, EMI released a collection titled The Originals, which included All I Really Want to Do, The Sonny Side of Chér, and Cher's third solo album, Chér.
 The album was again reissued on one CD with The Sonny Side of Chér by BGO Records in 2005 in the UK only.
 The original twelve track All I Really Want to Do album has never been issued on Compact Disc on its own.
 Upon its release, the album was well received by critics and garnered positive reviews.